+The exploratory fishing will be divided into fishing years of July 1 to June 30 :

+The first fishing year started in July 1st 2018 and will end in June 30th - 2019

+The second fishing year will start in July 1st 2019 and end in June 30th 2020.

-The exploratory fishing willThe will be include three (3) research fishing trips specifically targeting Jasus lobster, Projasus lobsters and Chaceon crab.
-During each fishing trip, the fishing operations shall take place over no more than 30 consecutive days, setting and hauling no more than four to five lines of 200 traps a day for no more than 90 days per annum.
+The first year of the exploratory fishery will include two (2) research fishing trips specifically targeting Jasus lobster, Projasus lobsters and Chaceon crab.
+During each fishing trip, the fishing operations shall take place over no more than 30 consecutive days, setting and hauling no more than four to five lines of 200 traps a day for no more than 60 days per annum.
 Fishing shall not occur on more than eight (8) seamounts or other underwater topographical features in total within the defined fishing boxed area.

+Fishing shall be closed to the vessel during spawning season

-The maximum annual lobster and crab (combined) total allowable catch taken pursuant to this CMM shall not exceed 1000 tonnes of green product.
-The Commission may revise the TAC based on advice of the Scientific Committee at its annual meeting. .
+The maximum lobster and crab (combined) total allowable catch (TAC 1) for the first fishing year taken pursuant to this CMM shall not exceed 600 tonnes of green product The Commission may revise the TAC based on advice of the Scientific Committee at its annual meeting.

+The maximum lobster and crab (combined) total allowable catch (TAC 2) for the second fishing year taken pursuant to this CMM shall not exceed 300 tonnes.

+The vessel authorized to conduct the exploratory fishery will report on fishing weekly to the Cook Islands Ministry of Marine Resources (the Ministry)..

-Any results will be used to develop proposals for the consideration of Ministry of Marine Resources and the Scientific Committee on the design of any subsequent exploratory fishing.
+Any results will be used to develop proposals for the consideration of the Ministry of Marine Resources and the Scientific Committee on the design of any subsequent exploratory fishing.

 Catch and effort shall be monitored on a trap-by-trap basis and fishing operations will cease in that year once either the effort or catch limit, whichever occurs first, specified in paragraphs 6 and 7 has been reached.